datatrail-jhu/03_fileorganization/manuscript/06_nav_terminal.md

 o) `cd`
 o) `cd /`

-{choose-answers: 7}
+{choose-answers: 4}
-?
-In my current working directory, I have two folders called `explanatory` and `exploratory`.
+?4 In my current working directory, I have two folders called `explanatory` and `exploratory`.
 I want to change my working directory to the `exploratory` folder.
 What is the earliest point in the typing of my command where I can hit the tab key to automatically complete the file name?

 C) `cd explo`, then hit tab key
 m) `cd e`, then hit tab key
-m) `cd ex`, then hit tab key
+o) `cd ex`, then hit tab key
-m) `cd exp`, then hit tab key
+o) `cd exp`, then hit tab key
-m) `cd expl`, then hit tab key
+o) `cd expl`, then hit tab key
 o) `cd explor`, then hit tab key
 o) `cd explora`, then hit tab key
 o) `cd explorat`, then hit tab key